5 Steps To Bringing Operational Analytics Online

 There is an increasing emphasis on leveraging operational analytics throughout the enterprise, but some businesses can end up less than happy with this strategic investment if they don’t approach it properly.
-Supply chain professionals can easily avoid some common errors as they implement the business intelligence (BI) solutions that provide those analytics.
+Supply chain professionals can easily avoid some common errors as they implement the solutions that provide those analytics.

 Whether it is an entire suite of analytic applications, an inventory management solution or customer relationship management (CRM) analytics, here are five steps that every enterprise should take as it brings new operational analytics solutions online: